HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

-At 24-frames-per-second, that would take more than 37 minutes to play once through before looping.
+At 24-frames-per-second, that would take more than 37 minutes to play once through.
 Every animated GIF should probably be a video these days, but this one *definitely* should.

 ## Embedding